zerynth/lib-zerynth-zerynthapp/docs/zerynthapp.rst

 ZerynthApp Step by Step
 =======================

-Using the MicroPython zerynthapp module is easy.
+Using the Python zerynthapp module is easy.

     1. First, define an html template by adding a new html file to the current project.
 Declare the template as a resource so you can save it to your device's flash memory and open it in the script.
-    2. Create a zerynthapp instance with a name and a description.
+    2. Create a ZerynthaApp instance with a name and a description.
     3. Configure the instance, linking event names to the functions that handle them.
     4. Call the zerynthapp instance's ``run`` method.

 HTML templates
 **************

 An HTML template defines the content that will be delivered to the mobile app, where it is rendered.
 Embedded Javascript adds event handling logic to the template.
-The *ZerynthApp* Javascript object can remotely call Python functions by name to be executed on the MicroPython device.
+The *ZerynthApp* Javascript object can remotely call Python functions by name to be executed on the microcontroller device.

 The example below will help you to understand the structure of a template: ::